pjakiela/ECON460/data3.md

 replace joycebanda = 1 if (country=="Malawi" & dofc(DATE)>td(7apr2012) & dofc(DATE)<td(31may2014))
 ```
 You can extend this code to instead indicate whether any female leader was in power.

+## Analysis

+Your analysis should include the following:

+1. A summary statistics table
+2. A regression table
+3. A falsification test using your main specification, but with different outcome variables
+4. A falsification test using an alternative definition of treatment

+Your main regression table should report estimates of the causal impact of having a female
+head-of-state on beliefs about women politicians.
+Define

+## Presentation

+You should present your results in a 3 to five page note (i.e. a mini-paper), as you have for
+your other assignments.

+Your note should begin with an Introduction.
+Motivate your analysis in reference to the research
+question.
+Do not begin with a narrative opening sentence like "For this assignment, I decided
+to look at..."
+In your first sentence, explain why the analysis you are about to present is of interest to an economist
+studying gender.
+Then use the remainder of your introductory paragraph to explain what you will do, and
+why you think your results are important.

+The next section